Chapter 13.02

 Chapter 31, Special Construction.

-3109.3.1.6 Diagonal members.
-Where the barrier is composed of diagonal members, the maximum opening formed by the diagonal members should be no more than 1 ¾ inches.
+3109.3.1.6.
+Diagonal Members.
+Where the barrier is composed of diagonal members shall not be greater than 1 ¾ inches.

-3109.3.1.9 Pool structure as barrier.
+3109.3.1.9.
+Pool Structure as a Barrier.
 Where an above-ground pool structure, and the means of access is a ladder or steps, then the ladder or steps either shall be capable of being secured, locked or removed to prevent access, or the ladder or steps shall be surrounded by a barrier that meets the requirements of Sections 3109.3.1.1 through 3109.3.1.8.
 Where the ladder or steps are secured, locked or removed, any opening shall not allow the passage of a 4-inch-diameter sphere.

 13.02.120 Amendments to the California Residential Code.